 - XAT 2016 further increased the time for aptitude section to 170 minutes and gave 35 minutes for GK and Essay.
 This structure is being followed in XAT 2017 also.

-As per the latest official release, XAT 2017 is a 210 minute paper with 170 minutes for 72 questions of Part I (Aptitude portion) and 35 minutes for Part II which consists of 25 GK questions and the Essay.
-While it has not been explicitly stated but the remaining 5 minutes would be for the changeover from Part I to Part II.
-The breakup of the 72 questions of Part I is:
+As per expectations, XAT 2020 is a 180 minute paper with 165 minutes for 74 questions of Part I (Aptitude portion) and 15 minutes for Part II which consists of 25 GK questions.
+While it has not been explicitly stated but 5 minutes would be for the changeover from Part I to Part II.
+The breakup of the 74 questions of Part I is likely to be:

 - Section B: 21 questions, this is most probably the Decision Making section.